ApurvaParanjape/RecipeRadar/README.md

 Here's how I made this project.

 First create a basic template using create-react-app.
-I deleted some files that were of no use in the project.
+I deleted some files that were of no use in the project.<br/>
 Then fix the design of the website.
 Create components Picks rendering a specific type of recepies.(in this case vegetarian type).
 Create component Popular rendering the latest trending recipes.